moahammadalt/nodejs-localstorage-adapter/README.md

-# nodejs-localstorage-adapter
+# nodejs-localstorage-adapter (WIP)

-A tiny ES6 class for simulating localstorage browser behaviour in nodejs
+A tiny ES6 class for simulating localstorage browser behaviour in nodejs.

 <br />